 Use Conversion Optimizer to get more conversions at lower cost

-You set the maximum CPA (the maximum you're willing to pay for a sale or lead) and the Conversion Optimizer tool adjusts your CPC bids to get you as many profitable clicks as possible.
+You set the target CPA (the average amount you'd like to pay for a sale or lead) and the Conversion Optimizer tool adjusts your CPC bids to get you as many profitable clicks as possible.
 Here are some of the tool's key benefits:

 - Saves time: Conversion Optimizer automatically adjusts CPC bids in each ad auction, on both Search and Display Networks, to optimize your ROI.
 This frees up your time to focus on more strategic efforts, such as optimizing campaigns or analyzing your website's effectiveness.

 - It's free: Other bid management tools can be expensive, with monthly fees.
 Conversion Optimizer is free to use with AdWords and easy to set up.
-Just navigate to the bidding options page of your campaign, choose your maximum CPA, and enable the feature.
+Just navigate to the bidding options page of your campaign, set your target CPA, and enable the feature.